OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

 If you examine the XML content, you will find the following:

 - Each property in the XML content consists of an XML element that includes the name and the value of the property.
 - For each property, the XML content includes an **fmtid** attribute, which is always set to the same string value: `{D5CDD505-2E9C-101B-9397-08002B2CF9AE}`.
 - Each property in the XML content includes a **pid** attribute, which must include an integer starting at 2 for the first property and incrementing for each successive property.
 - Each property tracks its type (in the figure, the **vt:lpwstr** and **vt:filetime** element names define the types for each property).

 The sample method that is provided here includes the code that is required to create or modify a custom document property in a Microsoft Word 2010 or Microsoft Word 2013 document.
 You can find the complete code listing for the method in the [Sample Code](#sample-code) section.

 ## SetCustomProperty Method

-You can use the **SetCustomProperty** method to set a custom property in a word processing document.
+Use the **SetCustomProperty** method to set a custom property in a word processing document.
 The **SetCustomProperty** method accepts four parameters:

 - The name of the document to modify (string).

 - The name of the property to add or modify (string).

 - The value of the property (object).

 - The kind of property (one of the values in the **PropertyTypes** enumeration).

 ```csharp
     public static string SetCustomProperty(